123456789_123456789_123456789_123456789_123456789_

 INNER JOIN reviews ON reviews.book_id = books.id

-Or, in English: "return all books with their author that have at least one review".
+Or, in English: "return all books that have an author and at least one review".
 Note again that books with multiple reviews will show up multiple times.

 Joining Nested Associations (Single Level)